 - Free Upgrade on Your Next Order

-Samples can be a great value add to your packages for a few reasons.
+Samples can be a great value add to the unboxing experience of your packages for a few reasons.
 First, depending on the products you sell, you can sometimes get samples for free from your vendors.
-Second, product samples provide a great way to cross-sell customers and introduce them to other products and product lines that they may not know about or have been curious about trying.
+Second, product samples provide a great way to cross-sell customers and introduce them to new products and product lines that they may not know about or have been curious about trying.

-BrainZyme, a UK-based store which sells nutritional supplements, has a range of three products.
-They include free samples so customers can try the other products as well.
-It’s also led to word-of-mouth for the company, as they’ve observed many customers share the samples with their friends and family.
+If you have a range of products, includes free samples in your package.
+This way, customers can try your other products as well.
+It’s also led to good word-of-mouth referral for the company, as it’s observed many customers share the samples with their friends and family.

 Much like samples, small gifts can be a great way to surprise and delight customers without making them feel like you’re trying to sell them other products.
-The gift you give doesn’t have to be expensive.
+The gift you give doesn’t have to be expensive (it can be as simple as a sticker with your company logo on it).
 Since it’s unexpected, most will be pleasantly surprised by any additional gifts.

-Grilla Grills, which sells smokers and grills, knows exactly how well additional inserts can impact a customer's experience.
+Grilla Grills, which sells smokers and grills, knows exactly how well additional inserts can impact a customer’s experience.
 They include a couple of free gifts in their packages to add value and leave customers with a smile.
-They also use a handwritten thank-you note.
+They also add a custom box insert by including a handwritten thank-you note with each purchase.

 - If it's financially feasible, use quality stationery.

 - Be sure to use the customer's name.

 - Express your gratitude, clearly stating the reason for sending the note.

 - Mention details about what you enjoyed about your experience with this customer (a fantastic opportunity to be specific and thoughtful).

 - Allude to your future interactions with the customer.